Magneto-inertial range dominated by magnetic helicity in space plasmas: Laboratory measurements vs DNS

+(where $\gamma$ denotes the adiabatic index) were numerically solved for a very high magnetic Reynolds number $Re_m = 10^6$.
+The equations Eqs.
+(24-27) were solved in a periodic spatial box elongated ($1 \times 1 \times 2$) along the direction of an imposed strong mean magnetic field ${\bf B_0}$.
+The dynamics was initialized by uncorrelated, equipartitioned magnetic and velocity fields. \\

-Figure 5 shows the ensemble-averaged total magnetic energy spectrum measured in the experiment.
-The spectral data were taken from Fig. 15a of the Ref. \cite{sbl}.
-Taylor's ``frozen in'' hypothesis can be used to transform the measured frequency spectrum to the more adequate in this case wavenumber spectrum.
-The dashed curve indicates correspondence to the stretched exponential spectrum Eq.
-(16).
+Figure 12 shows the field perpendicular magnetic energy spectra computed in this DNS for two values of $Re_m = 10^6$ and $Re_m =8 \times 10^4$.
+The spectral data were taken from Fig. 2 of the Ref. \cite{dong}.
+The dashed curves indicate correspondence to the stretched exponential spectra: Eq.
+(12) for $Re_m = 8 \times 10^4$, and Eq.
+(23) for $Re_m = 10^6$. \\

+It should be noted that for $Re_m > 10^5$ the authors of the DNS observed a tearing instability of the elongated current sheets resulting in the formation of the small magnetic flux ropes (plasmoids).
+For $Re_m = 8 \times 10^4$ the flux ropes were practically absent.